Skip to main content

 Wrong: The user cannot add a product to the Cart, an error is shown.

-Correct: After the user opened "Test IO - Product 1" detail page, selected Size: 36, and clicked on the "Add To Cart" button, he will experience an "Unexpected Error" error message banner in the top right corner of the PDP, and the product is not added to the Cart.
+Correct: An "Unexpected Error" error message appears in the top right corner of the PDP, and the product is not added to the Cart.

 Expected Result